 |Gateway for Password Vault Integration||Virtual CPUs, 4 GB RAM / 50 GB HDD / 1 NIC|

 Supported hypervisors are VMware ESXi, Citrix XenServer, Microsoft Hyper-V and KVM

-Ensure that the resource associated with this integration is onboarded to OpsRamp.
+Ensure that the resource associated with this integration is onboarded.

 Custom attributes allow you to extend the set of properties that define a resource to include your information.
 For example, you can create a custom attribute,

 Asset Tag, and specify a value for each resource.
-These custom attributes and values control how a resource is managed in OpsRamp.
+These custom attributes and values control how a resource is managed.